I’m Abbie, founder of Adaptogenesis Functional Wellness.

 I now know what it is to reclaim my terrain.

-Between SIBO (small intestinal bacterial overgrowth) and candida (systemic fungal overgrowth), my gut was a mess.
+Tests revealed the deeper issue: SIBO (small intestinal bacterial overgrowth) and systemic candida.
+My gut was a wreck.

-I have learned a tremendous amount about healing protocols, diet and lifestyle shifts, herbal therapies and supplementation, but the most valuable lesson taken since the inception of this personal and professional wellness journey has been ADAPTATION.
+Over the years I’ve learned a tremendous amount about healing protocols, nutrition, lifestyle shifts, herbal therapies, and supplementation.
+But the single most valuable lesson has been this: adaptation.

-With the ability to ADAPT in our quiver, a universe of possibility opens up to us in our bodies and in our minds.
+When we embrace the ability to adapt, we open a universe of possibility—both in our bodies and in our minds.

 I currently reside for 7 months of the year in the revoked treaty land of the Tabeguache Band of the Ute Tribe now known as Grand Junction, Colorado, which is a valley situated below the sacred former Ute land of Thiguanawat (The Land of Departed Spirits) and is today called The Grand Mesa by white settlers.
 The other 5 months I live in the small pueblo of El Chorro in the Sierra de la Laguna mountains of Baja.

-I am available for in person nutritional consulting or movement therapy sessions in Grand Junction or via Zoom/phone.
+I am available for in virtual nutritional consulting or in person movement therapy sessions.

 EDUCATION